1. What is electrowinning?

 7. How is electrowinning used for recycling and why?

-Electrowinning can be used as a processing step for recycling of non-ferrous metals.
+Electrowinning can be used as a processing step for the recycling of non-ferrous metals.
 Non-ferrous metals can be recycled infinitely without losing any of their properties.
 This feature makes electrowinning an ideal process to recover pure metals from complex, mixed metal feeds.
-In many cases, it is cheaper to recycle metals instead of mining ore, processing it and extracting the pure metals.
+In many cases, it is cheaper to recycle metals instead of mining ore, processing it and extracting pure metals.
 And this is especially true considering continuously decreasing metal grades in existing mines and deposits.

 Deciding on what process to opt for will depend on the situation.
 Electrorefining is used when an anode is cast from impure metal.
 Electrowinning is employed when the metal is already dissolved into solution, or when it is more feasible to employ a hydrometallurgical digestion step as opposed to casting impure anodes.
 Electrowinning can also be done on a smaller scale and for more niche applications.
-Both electrowinning and electrorefining can produce very high purity metals exceeding 99.99%.
+Both electrowinning and electrolytic refining can produce very high purity metals exceeding 99.99%.

 For the most part, electrowinning is a rather straightforward and simple process.
 As the process advances, the concentration of the target metal is depleted from the solution as the metal is plated onto the cathode.
 As the concentration of metal decreases, so-called depletion zones start to form next to the cathode.
 These are the zones where the concentration of the targeted metal is lower than in the bulk solution.
 This can be problematic as if there are other metal ions present in the solution they will start to plate onto the electrode resulting in impurities and low current efficiency.